Advice

 Is there anything else I can do about my haunted house?

 If logical explanations fail, and you’re not ready to move on, consider doing some research on your home’s history.
 The property’s location and past owners may be able to help clarify what you are seeing and hearing.
+Your local library and historical society are great places to find out what’s happened in your area, and they love to share their knowledge.
 If it would give you peace of mind, you can also hire a paranormal team to assess the home.

 If you think it’s time to meet with a professional about selling your home, call Edina Realty or your agent today.
 We have experts who can help whether your home is haunted by ghosts, too many belongings… or you just want a fresh start.